simondlevy/OneShot125/README.md

 The
 [Calibration sketch](https://github.com/simondlevy/TeensyOneShot125/blob/main/examples/Calibrate/Calibrate.ino)
-allows you to do calibrate your ESCs using either the sort of potentiometer shown in the video, or the more common method of and R/C transmitter/receiver.
+allows you to calibrate your ESCs using either the sort of potentiometer shown in the video, or the more common method of and R/C transmitter/receiver.
 This sketch supports the popular DSMX and SBUS protocols, which you can select by un-commenting on of the ```#include``` lines at the top of the